Bastardkb/bastardkb.github.io/index.md

 Just like the rest of BK's work, this wiki is open-source - with the files on github.
 This wiki is hosted by Github Pages.
 Contributions are welcome!

+We recommend first checking out the [FAQ page][faq], which contains answers to commonly asked questions like bluetooth and hotswap.

 # What you will find here

 **Use the left menu to navigate.
 You will find:**